 macrostachyus, -a, -um (mak-ro-STAY-kee-us) - Having long tails like an ear of corn.

 MACULATE (MAK-u-late) - Marked with spots, blotched or mottled.

-MACULE (MAK-yule) - The color spot or mask on the base of the lip in Miltonias.
+MACULE (MAK-yule) - A spot of pigment; The color spot or mask on the base of the lip in Miltonias.

 MAJOR (MAY-jer) - Large compared to others of the same genus.